LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ```
 <br>

 Notice that `rubbcomm` ranges from '1' to '4', from 'very common' to 'not at all common'.
-It would make sense if the numbers reflected the order of levels from 'not at all common' ('1') to 'very common' ('4') -- from less to more.
+It would make sense if the numbers reflected, instead, the order of levels from 'not at all common' ('1') to 'very common' ('4') -- from less to more.
 To re-order the categories/ levels, we use the familiar function `factor()` from Lesson 2:
 <br>